Skip to Content

 Other Practical Tips for Watching the Show

-On the day of the Lord Mayor’s Show, it’s best to take public transport or walk.
+On the day of the Lord Mayor’s Show, it’s best to take public transport or walk as roads will be closed in the City of London.
 Be sure to wear comfy shoes and bring plenty of plasters, water and snacks to keep you going.
 Weather is typically unpredictable, so waterproofs and an umbrella are always advised.

 There are also plenty of bathroom facilities, including those around the procession route, near the Old Bailey, Queen Victoria Street and Blackfriars Bridge.
 You should also download the ‘Toilet Finder’ app.